AksharaKulkarni/scientifica-18-bci/README.md

 # Come see a projection of you (BCI)
 ## Scientifica '18, National Public School, Indiranagar, Bengaluru

 We are class 11 students of NPS.
-Members of this group are:
+Members of this group participated in school's science fest, Scientifica, on Oct 31, 2018.
+They are:
 * Akshara
 * Aradana
 * Arunima
 * Niveditha
-* Priyanka
 * Preethi
 * Preethika
+* Priyanka
 * Shruti
 * Varsheni